cl-lee/random-password-generator/README.md

 ## Description
 Welcome to the [Random Password Generator](https://cl-lee.github.io/random-password-generator/) repo!
 This projects aim to help employees generate a random password through a web application.

-To support users with different needs, the app allows them to select the following password criteria:
+To support users with different needs, the app allows users to select the following password criteria:
 - Password length between 10 to 64 characters
 - Four character types:
     - Lowercase